-We are moving to CRAFTY LLAMA on 1/4/2024!
-This site won’t be able to take any further orders after this date.
+We have moved to CRAFTY LLAMA!
+This site won’t be able to take any further orders.

 Same people, same service, MORE options!
 Use DIRECT10 for your first orders on Crafty Llama to enjoy 10% off.
-Come over soon!
+Come over & place your orders with us today!

 The Struggle for the Straight Seam